Skip to content

 No matter how well we plan or prepare, things can still go wrong when least expected.
 To protect yourself from any potential problems, it is vital to secure site or renovation insurance.

-From the moment you purchase your Self Build plot, you become liable for any accidents or injuries to members of the public on your site, and it is a legal requirement to have such insurance.
+From the moment you purchase your self-build plot, you become liable for any accidents or injuries to members of the public on your site, and it is a legal requirement to have such insurance.

 It also protects you from the likes of flooding or vandalism on site – removing the threat of an unfinished project, an abandoned site, and crushing financial implications for you and your family.
-Site insurance is also required if you are taking out a mortgage to fund your Self Build project, as lenders will not release any money without proof of site insurance being in place.
+Site insurance is also required if you are taking out a mortgage to fund your self-build project, as lenders will not release any money without proof of site insurance being in place.

 Ebook CTA